Common Road Dangers For Motorcyclists in Ocala, FL

 Overview of Common Road Dangers For Motorcyclists in Ocala, FL

 Motorcycle accidents happen for many reasons.
-Mechanical failures, road conditions, and weather can affect a motorcyclist’s ability to ride safely.
+Mechanical failures, road conditions, road defects, and weather can affect a motorcyclist’s ability to ride safely.

 But the most significant road danger to motorcyclists comes from other vehicle drivers.
 Vehicle drivers misjudge the location, speed, and maneuverability of motorcycles.
 They fail to spot them on the road, and some drivers even drive aggressively toward motorcyclists.